qojulia/QuantumCumulants.jl/docs/src/correlation.md

 ```math
 \frac{d}{d\tau}\langle a^\dagger(t+\tau) a(t)\rangle = (i\omega_\mathrm{c} - \frac{\kappa}{2})\langle a^\dagger(t+\tau) a(t)\rangle.
 ```
-This is the equation of motion for the correlation function ``g(t,\tau)``.
+Note that this is generally valid, and will lead to a system of equations that is linear in ``a(t)``.
+The above is the equation of motion for the correlation function ``g(t,\tau)``.
 In this very simple case we can solve it analytically and find
 ```math
 g(t,\tau) = \langle a^\dagger(t)a(t)\rangle e^{(i\omega_\mathrm{c} - \kappa/2)\tau}.
 ```